Rise to Success: Career Highlights of Starling Marte

 Discover the career path of Starling Marte, from the first major opportunity to industry-changing achievements.

-Starling Marte is a Dominican professional baseball outfielder currently playing for the New York Mets in MLB.
-Debuting in 2012 with the Pittsburgh Pirates, Marte has also played for the Diamondbacks, Marlins, and Athletics.
-A two-time All-Star and Gold Glove Award winner, Marte is recognized for his speed and fielding ability.
+Starling Marte is a Dominican professional baseball outfielder currently playing for the New York Mets.
+He debuted in MLB in 2012 with the Pittsburgh Pirates and has also played for the Diamondbacks, Marlins, and Athletics.
+A two-time All-Star and Gold Glove Award winner, Marte is known for his speed and defensive abilities.
 In 2021, he led MLB in stolen bases with 47.
-Currently, he leads all active MLB players in stolen bases (354) and triples (55).
+Currently, he holds the active lead in both stolen bases (354) and triples (55) among all MLB players.

 2007: Signed with the Pittsburgh Pirates

-In 2007, Starling Marte signed with the Pittsburgh Pirates as a center fielder and played in the minor leagues.
+In 2007, Starling Marte signed with the Pittsburgh Pirates and primarily played as a center fielder during his time in the minor leagues.

 2010: Played for Bradenton Marauders

-In 2010, Starling Marte played 60 games for the Pittsburgh Pirates' Class-A affiliate, the Bradenton Marauders, achieving a .315 batting average.
+In 2010, Starling Marte played 60 games for the Pittsburgh Pirates' Class-A affiliate, the Bradenton Marauders, achieving a batting average of .315, hitting 16 doubles and five triples, and stealing 22 bases.

 On November 18, 2011, Starling Marte was added to the Pittsburgh Pirates 40-man roster.

-July 26, 2012: MLB Promotion and First Career Home Run
+July 26, 2012: MLB Promotion and Home Run on First Pitch

-On July 26, 2012, Starling Marte was promoted to the major leagues by the Pittsburgh Pirates, becoming the first graduate of their Latin American complex to reach the MLB.
-He hit a home run on the first pitch he faced from Dallas Keuchel of the Houston Astros.
+On July 26, 2012, Starling Marte was promoted to the major leagues by the Pittsburgh Pirates from the Indianapolis Indians and became the first graduate of the Pirates' Latin American complex to reach the major leagues.
+He hit a home run on the first pitch of his major league career against the Houston Astros pitcher Dallas Keuchel.

 2012: MLB Debut with the Pittsburgh Pirates

-In 2012, Starling Marte made his Major League Baseball debut with the Pittsburgh Pirates.
+In 2012, Starling Marte made his Major League Baseball (MLB) debut with the Pittsburgh Pirates.

 June 25, 2013: First Multi-Home Run Game

-On June 25, 2013, Starling Marte had his first multi-home run game, hitting two home runs against Jeff Locke in a 9–4 victory over the Seattle Mariners.
+On June 25, 2013, Starling Marte hit two home runs off of Jeff Locke in a 9-4 victory over the Seattle Mariners, marking the first multi-home run game of his career.

 March 28, 2014: Signed 6-Year Deal with Pirates